mmcken3/kpmckenzie-site/README.md

 # Katie Powell McKenzie Personal Website

 This is a personal website for Katie Powell McKenzie.
-It is currently a work in progress that is under development.
+As a back end engineer I used a lot of bootstrap and templating tech to make this look better.
+The contact form on the page uses my (Email Api)[https://github.com/mmcken3/email-api] to send the messages to through text right now.
+In the future it will sent emails or both text and emails with it.

+*Still under development*

 # Tools and Credits